 So you are starting to read and then 5-10 mins pass, and you look up.
 Nope, can’t remember a single thing you just read.

 In this video, I share with you three memory hacks that will help you to remember what you read

 Stories and Mnemonics

 A mnemonic is a system like a pattern of letters, ideas, or associations which assists in remembering something.
-This could include a rule, a process, a list, and it could be really random.
+This could include a rule, a process, a list, a story, an acronym or alliteration.

 Memory Hack 2:

 It’s not just what you read, it’s how you read!
 If you are trying to cram revision into a busy day and are surrounded by distractions then setting yourself up for success could make a massive difference to your concentration levels and ability to retain info.

 Try to take yourself away to a coffee shop, put your phone on airplane mode, and dedicate a specific amount of time to the studies, whereby it is your number one focus.
 And limit all distractions.